johnhenry/antisocial-network/docs/hashtags.md

 ### Parameters

-### strategy=<string>
+#### strategy=<string>

 Dictates the strategy used.
 There is currently one strategy available:

-#### mixture-of-agents
+##### mixture-of-agents

-The mixtue of agents strategy combines responses from multiple different agents into a single, high-quality response.
+The mixture-of-agents strategy combines responses from multiple different agents into a single, high-quality response.

-Read more about this strategy [here](https://arxiv.org/abs/2406.04692)
+Read more about this strategy [here](https://arxiv.org/abs/2406.04692).

+Example:

 ```
 @president-pat, @judge-judy, @congressperson-carl

-What are the three branches of governemt #ap
+What are the three branches of government? #ap
 ```

-This will elicit responses from each of the three mentioned agents and attached a 4th response that is a combination of the previous three.
+This will elicit responses from each of the three mentioned agents and attach a fourth response that is a combination of the previous three.

 ##### rounds=<integer>

 ```
 @president-pat, @judge-judy, @congressperson-carl

-What's the best plan for the futher of the planet.
+What's the best plan for the future of the planet?

 #ap&rounds=3
 ```

 1. This will elicit responses from the three mentioned agents and then generate a combined response from all of the responses.
-1. The agents will then respond to the combined response.
+2. The agents will then respond to the combined response.
-1. This will go through three rounds of responses.
+3. This process will go through three rounds of responses.

 ## #tools or #tl

 This hashtag enables tools to process the post.

 > [!WARNING]
-> This does not work well yet, like AT ALL.
+> This feature is not fully functional yet and may result in invisible errors.
 >
-> They will likekly result in an invisible error.
->
-> So be prepared for the fact that you may receive no response.
+> Be prepared for the possibility of receiving no response.

 ### Parameters

-### name=<string> -- the name of the tool to be used
+#### name=<string> -- the name of the tool to be used

 Example: